 Under UCAS, you can choose a maximum of five courses.
 The way you distribute your five courses is entirely up to you.
 For instance, you can apply for five courses at only one university or a different course at five different universities.

-As per UCAS, you have to pay £13 to apply for one course and £24 to apply for two or more courses.
-Education centres, Schools, colleges, and education centres can advise on payment, while those applying independently can pay online.
+As per UCAS, you have to pay £22 to apply for one course and £26.50 to apply for two or more courses.
+Education centres, schools, colleges, and education centres can advise on payment, while those applying independently can pay online.